Map implemented as a linked-list of key-value pairs ("Associations").

 Natural numbers with infinite precision.

-Most operations on natural numbers (e.g. addition) are available as built-in operators (e.g. 1 + 1
+Most operations on integer numbers (e.g. addition) are available as built-in operators (e.g. 1 + 1

 ).